 Such games require clear thinking as gamers need to ponder on how factors like tax rates can hurt or help with the growth of their cities or how certain zones and street planning can impact the growth of their cities.

 Video games are also good at teaching resource management.
-They help with planning at the most basic level and explaining the same concepts to the young gamers.
+They help with planning at the most basic level and explaining the same concepts to young gamers.
 All the different strategies used in video games can be directly applied to life and on a much wider scale.

 Last but not least, one of the most significant indirect advantages of video games is that they are based on historical events.
 This encourages the players to know more about the world that existed before them.